 I hope to entertain, educate and make people happier than they were last year.

-workshops leading up to the festival.
-Can you tell us a bit about those
+You recently hosted workshops leading up to the festival.
+Can you tell us a bit about those workshops.

 We held workshops as a part of a project called #GelezaKleva and Learn.
 Those workshops were done in Orange Farm, Eldorado Park and Alexandra.
 In each one of those we had over 200 people who came to learn about the music industry.
 We also had local and international musicians traveling across the country – visiting music schools where they ran master classes aimed at students who are studying music.
 The purpose of those classes was to support what the teachers are already doing and to give the students an opportunity to interact with professional musicians.